Andrei-Aksionov/TheLastAlgorithmsCourseYouWillNeed/README.md

 ***
 <p align=center><img src="assets/readme/algorithms.png"></p>

-I decided to take class in a cool course [The Last Algorithms Course You'll Need](https://frontendmasters.com/courses/algorithms/) presented by ThePrimagen.
+I decided to take class in a cool course [The Last Algorithms Course You'll Need](https://frontendmasters.com/courses/algorithms/) presented by ThePrimeagen.
 It's easy to understand (sometimes even funny), yet covers all the concepts of algorithms in about 9 hours.
 Highly recommended.
 And it's free!!!

 # How to use it